An Arduino frequency counter

 • CW/Phone mode selection which functions to enable or disable the CW offset shift when the key line is closed.

 • LSB/USB selection.
 This chooses the direction of CW offset in CW mode, so the user can listen to a station on either side of zero beat.
 In CW it’s sometimes called NORMAL and REVERSE operation.
-There is also an output pin SB_Relay than can be used control a sideband select relay in the receiver.
-As of V1.7, this function also changes the phase relationship between the two outputs from 90 to 270 degrees, so you don’t have to do sideband switching in the hardware.
+There is also an output pin SB_Relay than cab be used control a sideband select relay in the receiver.
+Also, the phase difference between the outputs alternates between 90° and 270° when this selection is made.

 • RIT control.
 This provides for separate TX and RX frequencies, with both displayed.
 The receiver can be tuned without disturbing the transmit frequency.
 RX and TX frequencies can be swapped and the offset can be zeroed without turning off RIT.

-• Band selection with all ham bands from 3.5 to 144 MHz selectable.
+• Band selection with all ham bands from 3.5 to 144 MHz selectable, but unwanted bands can be omitted from the sequence.

 • A Save State menu option which writes most of the current parameters into EEPROM so the VFO will start in the same state the next time it is powered on.